Choice Architecture: Cambridge meets California. Gnarly.

-"Choice" architecture is not a Generation X throwback to eighties California valley-girl lingo.
-"Choice Architecture" is about intentionally designing the types of spaces that nudge users into making better choices for well-being.
+"Choice" is no longer a slang Generation X throwback to eighties California.
+"Choice Architecture" is now about intentionally designing the types of spaces that nudge users into making better choices for well-being.

 “Choice Architecture”, the idea that design can make